balouf/balouf.github.io/docs/about_me.md

 * In Bell Labs, two independent systems of class (*III-A*) and grades (*10*) existed simultaneously, not to mention the ultimate *Distinguished Member of Technical Staff* (DMTS) title.
 * Swapcard has a traditional junior/senior system with sub-grades, but they allowed me to define my own title ;)

-It can be easy to get lost, so I decided to craft my own title.
+It’s easy to get lost, so I decided to craft my own title.
-As a fan of [Babylon 5](https://en.wikipedia.org/wiki/Babylon_5), I ended up with Technomage.
+As a fan of [Babylon 5](https://en.wikipedia.org/wiki/Babylon_5), I settled on [Technomage](https://babylon5.fandom.com/wiki/Techno-mage).